Contact us to help with translations.

 HDR Software – The Requirements

-The first thing to get is Photomatix Pro – use the coupon code STUCKINCUSTOMS to save 15%.
-You can download immediately from the Photomatix webpage.
+The first thing to get is Photomatix Pro.
+To get started, visit the Photomatix page and use the coupon code “TREYRATCLIFF” to save 15%.
 This is an important piece of the puzzle!
 It is fun and simple HDR software to use – I will show you how.
 I also taught my son how to use a BB gun, and he only injured his sisters twice.

 If you are feeling extra-lazy, then you can also pick up my Trey’s Photomatix Presets, which are not required, but will give you a head start!